vj-hansen/SHC4300-Group-2/CCW4_Array_Sorting/Software/readme.md

 > *Source file is placed in SDK folder*

-### HLS approach
+### HLS
+---

-In this assignment, our group has implemented a C code in Vivado HLS in order to generate an IP block that can be used in Vivado environment but Top-Down Recursive variant Merge Sort does not work for vivado HLS.
+Top-Down Recursive variant Merge Sort does not work for vivado HLS.
 Its difficult to achieve recursive algorithm in hardware implementation.
 Top-Down Iterative variant Merge Sort written in C is generated into equivalent hardware block in vivado HLS.

 > *Source files and implementation guide is described in HLS folder*